 • Family history.
 You have a close relative, such as a parent or sibling, who has the condition.

-• Chronic constipation.
+• Long-lasting constipation.
 Constipation causes straining during bowel movements.

 • Pregnancy.
-Being pregnant can weaken the abdominal muscles and cause increased pressure inside your abdomen.
+Being pregnant can weaken the abdominal muscles and cause increased pressure inside the abdomen.

 • Premature birth and low birth weight.
 Inguinal hernias are more common in babies who are born prematurely or with a low birth weight.

 • Previous inguinal hernia or hernia repair.
-Even if your previous hernia occurred in childhood, you're at higher risk of developing another inguinal hernia.
+Having a previous hernia in childhood increases the risk of forming another inguinal hernia later in life.

 Complications of an inguinal hernia include: